Vrekt/Stellar/README.md

 # Stellar
 Stellar is a 2D game library written in Java.
-Its meant to aid in 2D game development, making things easier and faster.
+Its use is to aid in 2D game development, making things easier and faster.

+What is Stellar good for?

+- Hobby game developers
+- Beginners in game development
+- Prototyping, creating casual 2D games.

 # Contributing